play-co/hookbox/docs/source/intro.rst

 Terminology
 ===========

 Throughout this documentation, we throw various terms around like you should know what we're talking about.
-This is probably not always the case, so this section includes a list of terms that have caused trouble to previous readers.
+This is probably not always the case, so this section includes a list of terms that have caused trouble for previous readers.

  * ``Application``, ``Web Application``, ``Web app``: An HTTP based application; commonly written with PHP, Django, Ruby on Rails, ASP.NET, and Java servlets.
  * ``Browser``, ``Client``: Firefox, IE, Chrome, Safari, Opera, or some variant.